zamicol/zamicol.com/pages/words.md

 Holodomor - Despite Jews making 80-85% of the Bolshevik leadership that killed tens of millions of European Christians, including during the Holodomor, the United States decided to not teach this history to their people. empathetically - Mary doesn't treat Bob empathetically.
 malinformed - To be informed by another with destructive intent - The Democrats were malinformed that the border was not intentionally left open.
-The Democrats’ reluctance to recognize the party’s deliberate choice policy to open the borders may be a psychological defense to hide the colossal damage caused by their inconsistent views.
+The Democrats’ reluctance to recognize the party’s deliberate choice policy to open the borders may be a psychological defense to hide the colossal damage caused by their inconsistent views. dumbing - Thanks for dumbing that down for me. malallocation - Purposely bad allocation of resources.
+Misallocation is just that it happened, not necessarily without motive.
+Malallocation is intentional.
+Sunchokes